Internet-of-People/iop-message-protocol/TESTS.md

 ##### Description

-The test identity #1 establishes a home node agreement with a node.
+The test identity #1 establishes a home node agreement with the node.
 Then the test tries to establish a home node agreement for its identity #2, which should fail due to the node's quota.

 ###### Step 1:
 The test establishes a TLS connection to the clNonCustomer port of the node and sends *StartConversationRequest*:

   * `Message.id := 1`
   * `StartConversationRequest.supportedVersions := [[1,0,0]]`
-  * `StartConversationRequest.publicKey` set to test's identity #1 32 byte long public key
+  * `StartConversationRequest.publicKey` set to the test's identity #1 32 byte long public key

 and reads the response from the node in form of *StartConversationResponse*.
 Then it sends *HomeNodeRequestRequest*:

   * `Message.id := 2`
   * `HomeNodeRequestRequest.contract` is uninitialized

+and reads the response.

 ###### Step 2:
 The test then closes the connection and creates a new TLS connection to the clNonCustomer port and sends *StartConversationRequest*:

   * `Message.id := 1`
   * `StartConversationRequest.supportedVersions := [[1,0,0]]`
-  * `StartConversationRequest.publicKey` set to test's identity #2 32 byte long public key
+  * `StartConversationRequest.publicKey` set to the test's identity #2 32 byte long public key

 and reads the response from the node in form of *StartConversationResponse*.
 Then it sends *HomeNodeRequestRequest*:

   * `Message.id := 2`
   * `HomeNodeRequestRequest.contract` is uninitialized

+and reads the response.

 ##### Acceptance Criteria